ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/resource_table.md

     tess: GitHub
 ```

+{: .tip }
-{% include callout.html type="tip" content="`NA` as registry value will not be rendered as a url but will be skipped." %}
+`NA` as registry value will not be rendered as a url but will be skipped.

 ## What tool or resource can be added to the table
 Tools and resources specifically mentioned in the text of the pages should be present in the main table.